 Also in 2007 the prestigious medical journal Lancet described fluoride as “an emerging neurotoxin” in this context, and as being “an obvious candidate” for being so.

 Numerous IQ studies from China and elsewhere identified a lowering of IQ with increasing fluoride exposure in children.
 Fluoride promoters tried to dismiss these studies as unsound.
-However, a review led by the Harvard School of Public Health confirmed that they raised valid concerns.
+However, a review led by the Harvard School of Public Health in 2012 confirmed that they raised valid concerns.
 This is a summary of their findings.
 The full Harvard IQ report can be viewed here.

 Fluoride readily crosses the placenta.
 (ATSDR 2003) Fluoride exposure to the developing brain, which is much more susceptible to injury caused by toxicants than is the mature brain, may possibly lead to damage of a permanent nature (US EPA 2011).